 We explain the elements, defences & penalties.

-The offence of Cultivate a Drug of Dependence is prosecuted under Drugs Poisons and Controlled Substances Act 1981 (Vic) (The Act).
+The offence of Cultivate a Drug of Dependence is an indictable offence and is prosecuted under Drugs Poisons and Controlled Substances Act 1981 (Vic) (The Act).

 Depending upon the quantity of drug alleged to have been cultivated, the offence may be heard and finalised in the Magistrates Court (Section 72B Cultivate a Drug of Dependence).
 Where a commercial or large commercial quantity is alleged the case must be heard in either the County Court (Section 72A Cultivate a Drug of Dependence - commercial quantity), or Supreme Court (Section 72 Cultivate a Drug of Dependence - large commercial quantity).

 To successfully prosecute an accused under any of these provisions, the following elements must be proved beyond reasonable doubt.

 Under Section 70 of The Act, 'cultivate' in relation to a narcotic plant includes—

 (a) sow a seed of a narcotic plant; or

 (b) plant, grow, tend, nurture, or harvest a narcotic plant; or